International climate policy: the Climate Change Convention

-At two major international scientific conferences in Geneva in 1979 and 1990, climate change was recognised as a global problem affecting all of humankind and an initial international agreement on climate protection, known as the Climate Change Convention, was drawn up.
+At two major international scientific conferences in Geneva in 1979 and 1990, climate change was recognised as a global problem affecting all humankind, and an initial international agreement on climate protection, known as the Climate Change Convention, was drawn up.
 This was approved at the 1992 Earth Summit in Rio de Janeiro and came into force on 21 March 1994, having been ratified by 50 states.
 A total of 198 states had ratified the Convention by 2023.

 Preventing interference with the climate system